 And then we had the Sales account list.
 And so we have the number of accounts under each of those, basically segments, and so we're using those to kind of go through and we have a very top-down and bottom-up strategy.
 So, it's working kind of parallel with each other.
 So we have, for our persona of IT / security decision-makers, we have very targeted messaging that we've worked around in a specific CTA for them.
 And then we have a bunch of channels that we're pushing out for that list.
 And then for the developers and engineers, it's also a very different messaging and a completely different CTA.
 And we're kind of working those together to push through the accounts that really matter.
 And it was a lot of meetings, a lot of planning, and I'm owning the ABM strategy but I work with our campaigns team, our online Marketing team, the SDR team, Sales Team.
 So it's making sure everything is pulled together as best as possible.
 And we're always enhancing this.
 It's not perfect by any means, but I think we're at a good place, having done this in two months is pretty good.

-Declan (strategicabm) - So Nick, my understanding is that you're running all three types of programmes: One-to-one, One-to-few and One-to-many.
-Can you just talk a little bit about how you see those programmes as being different?
+Declan (strategicabm) - So Nick, my understanding is that you're running all three types of programs: One-to-one, One-to-few and One-to-many.
+Can you just talk a little bit about how you see those programs as being different?